Last reviewed on 13th August 2023 by Martin Alexander (Mortgage Advisor)

 Buying a second home in England or Wales will incur stamp duty charges plus an additional 3%.
 Even if you’re buying a second home to live in, you’d still have to pay the additional 3%.
 Additional rate stamp duty is charged on any second property, irrespective of whether it’s residential or for investment.

 You can apply for a refund on any additional stamp duty you’ve paid if your second home becomes your main residence.
 That being said, you must sell your other property within three years of buying your second home.

 Typically, lenders only allow homeowners to have two residential mortgages at one time.
 This is because they want to minimise borrowers using residential mortgages as investment properties.
 Furthermore, there isn’t any real logic on why someone would need several homes to live in.

 It’s possible to have multiple buy to let mortgages.
-Some landlords are even able to take portfolio mortgages, which allows one monthly mortgage payment instead of single payments for each property.
+Some landlords are even able to take portfolio mortgages, which allow one monthly mortgage payment instead of single payments for each property.
 Experienced landlords are able to take more mortgages as they expand their portfolios.
-Nonetheless, lenders often have a maximum limit that they can lend to any given individual or limited company.
+Nonetheless, lenders often have a maximum limit on what they can lend to any given individual or limited company.